adesso-austria/jamstack-gatsby/README.md

 This codebase should give you an overlook of what the **jamstack** is all about.
 It is powered by [gatsby](https://gatsbyjs.org) and [strapi](https://strapi.io).
 To get more knowledge about the *api* (strapi) have a look at the README.md inside the /api directory.

+## Introduction

+As preparation for a tech talk hosted by adesso Austria, this gatsbyjs project represents a blog backed up by a headless CMS system.
+It should give developers familiar with NodeJS-powered frameworks an overlook about what the **JamStack** can do.

 ## How to run/develop/build

 ### Prerequisites